kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_service_execution/_index.md

 ## Environment Snapshots

-A Kosli environment stores information about what software is running in your actual runtime environment (eg server, Kubernetes cluster, AWS, ...).
+Kosli environments store information about what is running in your actual runtime environments (eg server, Kubernetes cluster, AWS, ...).
 We use one Kosli environment per runtime environment.

 The Kosli CLI periodically fingerprints all the running artifacts in a runtime environment and reports them to Kosli.
 If a change is detected, a snapshot of the environment is saved.

 {{< hint info >}}